weakish/cheat/README.md

 cheatsheet_repo_url = 'git://your-git-repository'
 ```

-All cheat-sheets are licensed under GPL-2, the same license of cheat shell scripts.
+All cheat-sheets are licensed under MIT, the same license of cheat shell scripts.

 Contribute
 ----------